 If you use Codecademy, we’ll email each student who completes by March 17 a $100 DonorsChoose.org gift code.
 Students can use the code to support any project, including yours, so make sure you have a project up!
 If 10 or more of the students who complete the course with you identify as part of groups traditionally underrepresented in computer science (girls, or boys who identify as Black, African American, or Latino), we’ll also send you a $1,000 gift code in April as a thank you - your students just need to select you as their teacher upon signup.

 Is there a limit to how much money one person or school can obtain?

 One teacher can receive rewards for up to 30 students ($3,000), plus one $1,000 “kicker” for having 10 girls/students of color complete the course.
 So the maximum one teacher can receive is $4,000 in funding credits.

 Where can my students set whether they're female?

 On Khan Academy, some of your students may have already chosen male/female when they signed up for a Khan Academy account.
 If they haven't yet, or you want to make sure it's set, ask them to visit their settings page by clicking their name in the top right corner and clicking "Settings" in that menu.
 There, they can set male/female.
 To check that your completed students have set male/female for their account, visit this status page.

 On Codecademy, students set their gender on signup.

 Where can my students set their race?

 For Khan Academy teahcers: When DonorsChoose.org emails you your first gift code, they’ll also include a wrap-up survey for your students to fill out in that email.
-If 10 or more students fill our the survey and indicate that they are underrepresented in CS (girls, or boys who identify as Black or Latino) we’ll email you an additional $1,000 in DonorsChoose.org funding as a thank-you for helping your students learn to code.
+If 10 or more students fill our the survey and indicate that they are underrepresented in CS (girls, or boys who identify as Black, African American, or Latino) we’ll email you an additional $1,000 in DonorsChoose.org funding as a thank-you for helping your students learn to code.